waku-org/specs/standards/core/sync.md

 This section was created to inform implementations.

 #### Cluster, Pubsub and Content Topics
-To prevent nodes from synchronizing messages from cluster and topics they don't support, cluster and topics information is added to each payload.
+To prevent nodes from synchronizing messages from cluster, pubsub and content topics they don't support, cluster and topic information is added to each payload.

 #### Parameters
 Two useful parameters to add to your implementation are partitioning count and the item set threshold.